seven1m/onebody/README.md

 What's next?
 Complete the form on the initial Setup screen, then head over to the Settings page in the Admin dashboard, and start customizing!

-## Production Setup with Capistrano
+## Production Deployment with Capistrano

 If you're familiar with Capistrano deployments, you can probably make use of the existing `config/deploy.rb` along with your own `config/deploy/production.rb` that includes your server name and custom config.